 - Vaginal discharge that smells bad

 The treatment of any complication of abortion is exactly the same as the treatment for complications of a miscarriage.
-There are no tests that can detect misoprostol, and there is no reason to tell a medical provider that a women has managed her own abortion with pills.
+There are no tests that can detect misoprostol, and there is no reason to tell a medical provider that a medically managed abortion has taken place.
 To date, there have been at least 20 arrests of women who have ended their own pregnancy outside a medical setting in the United States.
-A woman, therefore, should not tell medical personnel that she has taken misoprostol or she may be at legal risk.
+Due to that criminalization it may not be in the best interest of the person to tell medical personnel they have taken misoprostol due to legal risk.

 If a person is doing a medication abortion with mifepristone and misoprostol, that person should swallow the mifepristone pill and then wait 24 to 48 hours before following up with the above misoprostol instructions.